 If you want to delete an existing vlan, you need to delete the member ports first.

-If you want to delete the last two member ports (uplink port), you need to go to Surveillance mode to delete.
+If you want to delete the last two or four member ports (uplink port) depending on the model, you need to go to Surveillance mode.

 Management VLAN